rajprogrammerbd/coding_problems_solved/docs/JavaScript/index.md

 * **What is Polymorphism?** Polymorphism is one of the core concepts of object-oriented programming (OOP) and describes situations in which something occurs in several different forms.
 In OOP, polymorphism can be implemented with inheritance.
 The methods of the child class will have the same name as those of the parent class.
 The child class method overrides the method inherited from the parent class, when called with the child class object.
 This kind of implementation is called method overriding.

 * **What is Closures in JavaScript?** A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.

+* **Difference between type coercion and conversion?** Type coercion basically means, the type conversion happens during the code execution and for that it says ```Implicit or type coercion``` and the type conversion happen manually by developer which use term as ```Explicit or Type Casting```.